avni510/http_server/README.md

 `CTRL+C` to quit the server

-Build and Run the Restful App
+Build and Run the RESTful App
 --------------
 Build the JAR
 ```